akanouras/django-pudb/README.md

    - Set DEBUG_PROPAGATE_EXCEPTIONS = True
 2. Run ./manage.py runserver --nothreading

-Now you should see PUDB pop up in your console window whenever a view raises an exception.
+Now you should see PuDB pop up in your console window whenever a view raises an exception.

 Notes
 -----

-As PUDB doesn't support threading (yet, hopefully), django-pudb doesn't either.
+As PuDB doesn't support threading (yet, hopefully), django-pudb doesn't either.